Prime Factorization of 35: A complete walkthrough

 -

 Finding Greatest Common Divisors (GCD): The GCD of two numbers can be found by identifying the common prime factors with the smallest exponents.
-Take this: to find the GCD of 35 and 70:
+Here's one way to look at it: to find the GCD of 35 and 70:

 - 35 = 5 × 7